cwe1ss/microservices-template/README.md

 The configuration for the entire system is stored in `./infrastructure/config.json` and contains the following important settings:

-* Resource prefixes for your platform-resources and environment-resources.
-All created resources will inherit these prefixes.
+* Resource abbreviations for your platform-resources and environment-resources.
+All created resources will inherit these abbreviations.
 * Azure Location
 * The list of available services with their service-independent settings.
 * The list of available environments, and for each environment: